INNFINITEMINDS/neurodevstat/README.md

-# Curated (re)analysis of RNA-seq data from Jaffe _et al._ (2014)
+# Curated (re)analysis of Neural RNA-seq data

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-> Materials from a fully reproducible, curated re-analysis of public RNA-seq
+> Materials from a fully reproducible, curated (re)analysis of public RNA-seq
-> data on human cortex development
+> data from a study examining the development of the human cortex.

 ---

 ## Summary

-This is a fully curated, computationally reproducible, statistical re-analysis of the data set collected for and originally analyzed in the Jaffe _et al._ paper cited below.
+This is a fully curated, computationally reproducible, statistical re-analysis of the RNA-Seq data set collected for and originally analyzed in the Jaffe _et al._ paper cited below.

 ---